dcouch440/form-designer/README.md

 - useInput
     - This hook is used to generate a component based on the users chosen attributes.
 This hook also generates the snapshot in context for rendering from a user perspective.
 It does both using the same process.

+File Structure

+- Components hold all components in the app
+    - This is a small application that currently only has a single page.
+In the future a generated ID could be used to query a database for the form that matches the users creation but for now it there is no need for a pages directory.
+- Folder -> index.js - styles.js
+    - The folder is created to hold all files that strongly relate and or are dependent to that component.
+    - Such as
+        - index.js, the root of the component
+        - styles.js where the styles components are held
+        - options.js (EXAMPLE), additional files that hold objects that will be used within the applications.
+This was the logic can be viewed quickly and data can be viewed if needed in its own place.

 # `Tech Used`

 - `react-dnd: "^14.0.2"`